ComputeCanada/magic_castle/README.md

 ### 1.1 Setup check

 1. Open a terminal
-2. Verify the commands were properly installed by looking at the version
+2. Verify Terraform was properly installed by looking at the version

-    * `git version`
     * `terraform version`

 3. Verify you have added your SSH key inside GitLab.
 Go to https://git.computecanada.ca/profile/keys